Jdear17/StrainRateControl-ML/README.md

 **James Dear, Ruiqiang Zhang, Zhusheng Shi, and Jianguo Lin (2025).**
 *A Novel Data-Driven Machine Learning Approach for Improved Strain Rate Control in Thermomechanical Testing of Sheet Metals.*

+## 📚 Citation

+If you use this repository in your work, please cite:

+**James Dear, Ruiqiang Zhang, Zhusheng Shi, and Jianguo Lin (2025).**
+*A Novel Data-Driven Machine Learning Approach for Improved Strain Rate Control in Thermomechanical Testing of Sheet Metals.*

+## 📚 Citation

+If you use this repository in your work, please cite:

+**James Dear, Ruiqiang Zhang, Zhusheng Shi, and Jianguo Lin (2025).**
+*A Novel Data-Driven Machine Learning Approach for Improved Strain Rate Control in Thermomechanical Testing of Sheet Metals.*

 ### BibTeX

 ```bibtex